Cognigy/Documentation/docs/ai/empower/nlu/external/external-nlu-intent-recognition.md

 Changing the NLU embedding model requires all Flows in the Agent to be retrained.
 Otherwise, intent recognition will fail because the new embeddings won't match the old ones used for training.

+During Flow training, only enabled intents are considered.
+Intents marked as disabled will be skipped.

 Select the number of Flows that need training:

 - [Train a Flow](#train-a-flow)